tlantermarketing/tbb-hugo/site/content/post/9-ways-to-brew-better-coffee-now.md

 title: 9 Ways To Brew Better Coffee Now
 slug: 9-ways-brew-better-coffee
 date: 2020-12-06T23:17:26.720Z
-description: Nothing's better than starting each day with delicious coffee.
-Here are 9 great ways to make that happen.
-image: img/cup-of-coffee.jpg
----
+description: >-
   If there’s anything better than the smell of that first cup of coffee in the morning…mankind has yet to discover it.

   But if you’re new to brewing coffee at home, then sometimes the flavor doesn’t quite hold up to the aroma.

   Watery cups, excessively bitter brews, or just totally inconsistent batches are the bane of the beginner barista.

   Fortunately, I’ve been there, done that, and gone through the caffeine jitters so you don’t have to.

   Here are the 9 surest ways to kick your coffee up a notch.
+image: img/cup-of-coffee.jpg
+---
 ## Fresh is best, by a country mile

 Green, unroasted coffee beans can sit for *at least* several months before they’re remotely stale.